Jeremiah Chapter 36

 Jeremiah 36:3 “It may be that the house of Judah will hear all the evil which I purpose to do unto them; that they may return every man from his evil way; that I may forgive their iniquity and their sin.”

 Not that there was any uncertainty in God as to the knowledge of future events, any more than a change in his purposes.
 He had purposed to bring evil upon them, which purpose would not be disannulled.
 And he knew that the Jews would not hearken to the prediction of it, or be concerned about it, and repent of their sins, and reform.
 But this method he was pleased to take, as being, humanly speaking, a probable one to awaken their attention, and which would leave them inexcusable.

 “That they may return every man from his evil way”: Repent of it, and reform.

 “That I may forgive their iniquity and their sin.
 By not inflicting on them the punishment and ruin threatened.
 Where repentance is, remission of sin is likewise, and both are the gifts of divine grace, when spiritual and evangelical.

-The house of Judah which consisted of Judah and Benjamin were not destroyed until many years after the 10 tribes had been destroyed.
+The house of Judah, which consisted of Judah and Benjamin, was not destroyed until many years after the 10 tribes had been destroyed.
 They had had some good rulers and Israel did not.
 God has more hope for Judah.
 God wanted them to turn from their evil and ask forgiveness.
 God wanted to forgive them.
-He is also just and could not let their worship of false gods go unpunished.
+He is also just, and could not let their worship of false gods go unpunished.